June Bacon-Bercey: Career

-Shortly after graduation, Bacon-Bercey moved to Washington DC for a position as a weather analyst and forecaster with the National Meteorological Center, now known as the National Oceanic and Atmospheric Administration's National Weather Service.
+Shortly after graduation, Bacon-Bercey moved to Washington, D.C., for a position as a weather analyst and forecaster with the National Meteorological Center, now known as the National Oceanic and Atmospheric Administration's National Weather Service.

 Bacon-Bercey continued her career as an engineer, when she worked for the Sperry Corporation, then worked for a variety of federal organizations including the United States Atomic Energy Commission.
 She accepted a position as a senior adviser at the Atomic Energy Commission in 1959 because of her interests to better understand the effects of hydrogen and atomic bombs on Earth’s atmosphere.
 While in this role, she studied fallout patterns caused by nuclear detonations.

-In the 1960s, Bacon-Bercey rejoined NOAA in its New York City offices as a radar meteorologist.
+In the 1960s, Bacon-Bercey rejoined NOAA in its New York City offices as a radar meteorologist, while studying journalism at New York University.
+In 1970, Bacon-Bercey worked in Buffalo, NY as a weather caster, making her the first woman meteorologist to have the role in the country.

 In 1971, she joined WGR-TV as a news reporter, in which role she covered the Attica Prison riot.
-In 1972, she became the station's on-air meteorologist after the previous meteorologist was arrested for bank robbery.
-She quickly became the station's chief meteorologist.
+In 1972, she became the station's on-air meteorologist after the previous meteorologist was arrested for bank robbery.After only four months at the station, Bacon-Bercey became the station's chief meteorologist.

-Beginning in 1979, Bacon-Bercey spent nearly ten years as the chief administrator for Television Weather Activities at the National Oceanic and Atmospheric Administration (NOAA) and worked on a number of other projects.
+Beginning in 1979, Bacon-Bercey spent nearly ten years as the chief administrator for Television Weather Activities at the National Oceanic and Atmospheric Administration (NOAA) while working as an aviation meteorologist and teaching new technologies to forecasters.

 Increasing the participation of African-American women in meteorology and geophysical science was a major focus for Bacon-Bercey.
 In 1978, she published an analysis of African-American meteorologists in the US.
 She had won $64,000 as a contestant on The $128,000 Question in 1977, which she used to establish a scholarship fund for young women interested in atmospheric sciences, administered by the American Geophysical Union (AGU).
 From 1978-1990, 13 women (12 graduate students, 1 undergraduate student) received $400-$500 of scholarship money from AGU's June Bacon-Bercey Scholarship in Atmospheric Sciences for Women.
-This scholarship is restarting in 2021.
+The Scholarship, which was reestablished in 2021 through support from AGU donors, the family of Bacon-Bercey and AccuWeather, provides $1,000 annually to recognize outstanding accomplishments for a scientist at their career-stage.
+Since 2021, four women have received the Scholarship.

-Bacon-Bercey served on the AGU's Committee on Women and Minorities in Atmospheric Sciences, and co-founded the American Meteorological Society's Board on Women and Minorities.
-Warren M. Washington is another founding member of the AWS Board on Women and Minorities.
+Bacon-Bercey served on the AGU's Committee on Women and Minorities in Atmospheric Sciences.
+Together with Warren M. Washington, she co-founded the American Meteorological Society's Board on Women and Minorities, which was renamed the Board on Representation, Accessibility, Inclusion and Diversity (BRAID) in 2020.
 In addition, she served on the board of directors of the National Consortium for Black Professional Development.

 In 2006, Bacon-Bercey was featured in a book for young people, June Bacon-Bercey: a meteorologist talks about the weather.